Employment

 SALARY & BENEFITS

-- *Salary range: $44,000-$50,000; commensurate with experience. *Base faculty salaries do not reflect additional compensation based on degree level and stipends.
+- Salary range: $44,000-$50,000; Salary offers are based on our salary scale steps, which are based on years of experience and are non-negotiable due to pay equity practices. *Base faculty salaries do not reflect additional compensation based on degree level and stipends.

 - Generous paid time off (e.g., sick and personal days, holidays, school breaks, summer vacation).